akshayud/akshayud.github.io/README.md

 # Something about me

-I am currently in my first year of graduate studies at the University of Delaware in Newark,DE .
-My current major is Computer Engineering.Last semester my major focussed on courses in Cybersecurity, and an Computer Architecture course.
-My Undergrad major was Electronics Engineering.
-This page will give you a comprehensive overview of all my projects.
+I am currently in my second year of graduate studies at the University of Delaware in Newark,DE .
+My current major is Computer Engineering.My Undergrad major was Electronics Engineering.
+I have completed coursework in a variety of areas ranging from web application security, computer architecture, secure software design to parallel programming and cryptography.
+This page will give you a comprehensive overview of all my work.

+## Current Research

+My current research involves compilers, more specifically compilers for autoparallelization.I am currently in the process of analyzing benchmark codes to identify problems during automatic parallelization.
+I want to develop compiler techniques to be able to parallelize complex parallelizable loop patterns as well as explore the possibilities of using Machine Learning to suggest optimizations to the user.
+Cetus , is the autoparallelization compiler framework I work with.
+Prof. Rudi Eigenmann a pioneer in this field is guiding my research.

 ## Web Application Security Projects